 All over Victoria, but focussing on under-resourced and disadvantaged areas across the state.
-So far we have bands in Prahran, Inverloch, Bellbrae, Sunshine, Kyneton and Footscray.
+So far we have bands in Prahran, Inverloch, Bellbrae, Sunshine, Kyneton, Melton, Morwell, the Surf Coast, and Footscray.

-How will the bands be brought together as a community?
+How are the bands being brought together as a community?

-By producing the inaugural Street Band Festival in 2017, with smaller annual events and networking workshops throughout the 3 year project.
+Through the inaugural Street Band Festival which took place in May 2017, and through annual events and networking workshops throughout the 3 year project.

 What happens at the end of the project?